Fjerdiness/saucedemo/README.md

 # How To:

-0. Clone the repository and install Python and pip.
+0. Clone the repository, install Python/pip/chromedriver/firefoxdriver.
 1. Navigate into the project directory:
    - `cd saucedemo`
 2. Create a virtual environment: